A guide to prepaid cards

 A charge card is very similar to a credit card, with a few key differences.
 As with a credit card, a charge card allows you to borrow money from an issuing bank to cover the purchases you make.
 The main difference is that a charge card requires you to pay your balance in full each month to avoid a penalty.
 Unlike credit cards, charge cards have no preset spending limit or APR.
-These cards tend to have excellent rewards and benefits and are primarily offered by American Express.
+These cards tend to have excellent rewards and benefits.

 Are prepaid cards safe?

 Prepaid cards are not credit cards, but they still have protections.
 Prepaid cards in a payment network such as Mastercard or Visa might enjoy zero liability protections, as in the case of the Gloss Prepaid Visa RushCard.

 The Consumer Financial Protection Bureau enacted a rule in April 2019 that makes the fees and other details of your card more clear with formatting that’s similar to the credit card Schumer Box.

 The new rule also allows you to access your account online, like a bank account or credit card.
 It also provides greater protection from loss, theft or incorrect charges, according to CFPB.

 Is a prepaid card a bank account?